EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 Hello, your-name@nid001059 I am process 3 of 4 total processes executing and I am running on node nid001098.
 ```

-We can however have multiple processes per node,
+We can however have multiple processes per node, if we update our bash script to,

 {{  '```{include} ../../substitutions/substitutions_REPLACE/Exercise0/Hello-MPI-SlurmB.md\n```'.replace("REPLACE",machine_name) }}